🚀 Pre-launch — Launching May 2026

 For people from cultures with slower social pacing, this can feel aggressive or impolite.
 It's mostly neither — it's a deeply ingrained cultural norm that speed is a form of consideration.

-If you work in Korea, or make Korean friends, you will encounter 회식 (hoesik) — the work dinner/drinking gathering that is simultaneously optional and not really optional.
+If you work in Korea, or make Korean friends, you will encounter 회식 (hoesik) — the work dinner and drinking gathering that is simultaneously optional and not really optional.
 Korean drinking culture is convivial, generous, and can involve significant social pressure to participate.

 The protocols matter: don't pour your own drink, pour for others, receive drinks with two hands or one hand supporting the wrist, don't start eating or drinking before the eldest or most senior person at the table.
 These aren't arbitrary formalities — they're expressions of the relational values that structure Korean social life.